vx6Fid/my-systems-journey/netvix/README.md

 # NetVix — Network Performance Visualizer (CLI Tool)

-**NetViz** is a terminal-based tool I built to see how long a website takes to respond, and *why*.
+**NetVix** is a terminal-based tool I built to see how long a website takes to respond, and *why*.
 Is it DNS?
 TLS?
 TCP?
 Something else?

 Built with Go, it gives a clear breakdown of what's happening under the hood when your browser (or HTTP client) connects to a site.